Yaesu (brand): Digimode "Fusion"

+FM radio.
+This was intended to simplify migration of the existing amateur radio repeaters from analog to digital technology.
-Unlike analog radio modes (like FM or AM), digital modes utilize a narrower radio bandwidth.
-In the early 2000’s, minimum-shift keying (GMSK) technology emerged in the amateur radio market as the dominant digital mode.
-In 2013 Yaesu introduced “System Fusion,” a new technology utilizing C4FM 4-level FSK technology for transmitting digital voice data.

-System Fusion provides a simpler, more ham radio-friendly setup.
-Devices using this standard are capable of analyzing an incoming signal to determine whether a C4FM or conventional FM mode is being used.
-System Fusion provides data transfer at full rate with speeds up to 9600 Bits-per-second.
+In the early 2000s, minimum-shift keying (GMSK) technology emerged in the amateur radio market as the dominant digital mode.
+In 2013 Yaesu introduced “System Fusion,” new technology utilizing C4FM 4-level FSK technology for transmitting digital voice data.
+The System Fusion communication protocol enables devices to analyze an incoming signal and automatically determine if it is using C4FM or conventional FM mode.
+System Fusion also enables data transfer at full rate with speeds reaching up to 9,600 bits per second.

 Yaesu is the only company with System Fusion-enabled devices.
-ICOM has, in contrast, developed devices using Japan Amateur Radio League and D-STAR modes.
+ICOM, alongside the Japan Amateur Radio League has developed devices using the D-STAR protocol.
 Other brands use DMR, among other modes.

 Products

-The following list contains a timeline of Yaesu device releases.